thoughts swim like lost fish, bob to the surface for a moment, then drift back down to the deep;

 throbbing headaches, waves of nausea, thoughts that zap, firing synapses. trouble remembering things, words catching on my tongue, tripping over my teeth. never the right word, the ONE perfect word I’d normally be able to grasp.

-I need to be around people, and at the same time, find it difficult to be around people.
+I need to be around people, and at the same time, find it difficult.
 It is hard to fake it.
-It’s hard to be a mom during all of this.
-The kids sense things, and I just tell them, “Mommy’s tired and not feeling well, but I’ll be okay.”
+And the kids sense things, and I just tell them, “Mommy’s tired and not feeling well, but I’ll be okay.”
 Because that’s the truth.

-I feel like a terrible mother especially.
 My husband doesn’t know how to help me or handle this “situation.”
 I don’t know what to tell him sometimes because not even I know what I need or want at any given moment.
 This is a roller coaster, and I want off.
-But I think this is just the beginning.
-I hope this is the hardest part.
+This, the beginning, is the hardest part.

 **It’s amazing to me that a medication I’ve been taking for depression…can do such damage in the wean off.
 It is so very important that you are under a doctor’s care and supervision during this process.
 Do not EVER suddenly stop taking a medication without consulting your physician.**